Finding courage and self-love while living with complex trauma

 _Hannah Gadsby

 Ultimately, the way to healing is to first begin to understand that you are not broken, that none of what happened to you is your fault, and that you have entrenched ways of coping that need your exploration, compassion, love, and awareness.
-Becoming mindful of each moment, beginning to develop self-care rituals that connect with a heart-centered approach to your life and how you live from there is where you can begin to build a bridge back to a place of self-love where feeling your worthiness, abundance, grace, and wisdom can be seeded, bloom and blossom, and be celebrated.
+Becoming mindful of each moment, and beginning to develop self-care rituals that connect with a heart-centered approach to your life and how you live from there is where you can begin to build a bridge back to a place of self-love where feeling your worthiness, abundance, grace, and wisdom can be seeded, bloom and blossom, and be celebrated.

 As I wept